docker/docs/docker-hub/billing/remove-seats.md

 For example, if you receive your billing on the 8th of every month for 10 seats and you want to remove 2 seats on the 15th of the month, the 2 seats are removed immediately.
 Your payment for 8 seats begins in the next billing cycle.
 However, if you are on the annual plan, the 2 seats are removed at the end of the current year.
 Therefore, your payment for the 8 seats begins in next year's billing cycle.

-## Remove seats from a monthly or annual plan
+## Remove seats from a monthly or an annual plan

 > **Note:**
 >